rng-guy/NFSMWBartender/README.md

 ![POV: Cross busts your sorry ass at Rockport's hottest bar.](Thumbnail.jpg "Graphic design is my passion.")

-This .asi mod adds new customisation options to pursuits in *Need for Speed: Most Wanted* (2005).
-These new options come in **two feature sets**:
+This is an .asi mod that extends pursuit customisation options in *Need for Speed: Most Wanted* (2005).
+These new options come in **two sets**:
 * the "**[Basic](#basic-feature-set)**" set lets you change many otherwise hard-coded values of the game, and
 * the "**[Advanced](#advanced-feature-set)**" set lets you [change cop-spawning behaviour and spawn tables without limits](https://youtu.be/XwFSpc97hF4).

 &nbsp;

 For **details** on which features and configuration files each set includes, see the sections below.
-There are also separate sections for [installation instructions](#installation) and the [limitations](#limitations) of this mod.
+There are also separate sections covering installation instructions and usage notes for this mod.

 &nbsp;